-Keywords: Coronavirus, SARS-CoV-2, COVID-19, Tocilizumab, Meta-analysis
+Keywords: Coronavirus, SARS-CoV-2, COVID-19, Tocilizumab, Meta-analysis 58 perpetuity.
+It is made available under a CC-BY-NC-ND 4.0 International license .

-Abstract Word count: 273 Text Word count: 3822
+60 Abstract Word count: 200

+Text Word count: 3469 61

-INTRODUCTION
+62 INTRODUCTION

-Since early 2020, when the SARS-CoV-2 pandemic hit the world, a variety of treatments have been suggested as potentially useful for COVID-19 illness (1-5).
-However, to date, only remdesivir (4) and dexamethasone (5) have demonstrated evidence-based efficacy on randomized, controlled clinical trials (RCTs).
-This double strategy combining antiviral and immunomodulatory therapy is in accordance with the two different pathological mechanisms that appear to coexist in the COVID-19 disease; the first triggered by the virus itself and the second by the cytokine storm and systemic dysregulated hostimmune hyperinflammatory response (6).
+Since early 2020, when the SARS-CoV-2 pandemic hit the world, a variety of treatments 64 have been suggested for COVID-19 [1-5].
+However, to date, only remdesivir [4] and 65 dexamethasone [5] have demonstrated evidence-based efficacy on randomized, 66 67 controlled clinical trials (RCTs).
+This double strategy combining antiviral and immunomodulatory therapy is in accordance with the two pathological mechanisms 68 that appear to coexist in the disease; the first triggered by the virus itself and the second 69 70 by the cytokine storm and systemic dysregulated host-immune hyperinflammatory 71 response [6].

-While the pandemic continues to spread globally, a worrying 15% of patients will continue to transit into the most severe stage of the disease, requiring hospitalization or intensive care unit (ICU) admission.
-This advanced clinical stage presents as severe pulmonary injury and multi-organ failure, causing fatality in nearly half of cases, resembling complications from CAR T cell therapy (7).
+While the pandemic continues to spread globally, a worrying 15% of patients continue to transit into the most severe stage of the disease, requiring hospitalization or intensive care unit (ICU) admission.
+This advanced clinical-stage presents as severe pulmonary injury and multi-organ failure, causing fatality in nearly half of cases, resembling complications from CAR T cell therapy [7].

-Among other pro-inflammatory cytokines, IL-6 plays a part in innate immunity, but excessive production by the host facing SARS-CoV-2 is detrimental (8-10).
-Accordingly, the use of immunomodulatory agents such as tocilizumab (TCZ), a monoclonal antibody to the recombinant human IL-6 receptor, was initially reported as successful among 21 patients in China in February 2020 (11).
-Since then, an emerging number of observational studies from America and Europe have been published or registered assessing the effect of TCZ on clinical practice in severe COVID-19 (12-67).
-In most of them, the authors report an association between earlier use of TCZ and reduced mortality; however, interpretation of these results is limited because several of them did not describe a comparison group or specify an a priori comparison.
+79 Among other pro-inflammatory cytokines, IL-6 plays a part in innate immunity, but excessive production by the host facing SARS-CoV-2 is detrimental [8-10].
+Accordingly, 80 81 the use of immunomodulatory agents such as tocilizumab (TCZ), a monoclonal antibody 82 to the recombinant human IL-6 receptor, was initially reported as successful among 21 83 patients in China [11].
+Since then, an emerging number of observational studies from 84 America and Europe have been published or registered assessing the effect of TCZ in 85 severe COVID-19 [12-67].
+In most of them, the authors report an association between earlier use of TCZ and reduced mortality; however, interpretation of these results is 86 87 limited because several of them did not describe a comparison group.

-Conversely, in view of preliminary results from the industry-sponsored Phase 3 COVACTA trial (ClinicalTrials.gov Identifier NCT04320615), the COVID-19 Treatment Guidelines Panel by the National Institute of Health, has taken a position against the use of TCZ in COVID-19 (68).
-This randomized clinical trial (RCT) is the first global, randomised, double-blind, placebo-controlled phase III trial investigating TCZ in hospitalised patients with severe COVID-19, but it failed to improve clinical status, as primary endpoint, or several key secondary outcomes such as 4-week mortality (69).
+Conversely, given preliminary results from the industry-sponsored Phase 3 COVACTA trial (ClinicalTrials.gov Identifier NCT04320615), the COVID-19 Treatment Guidelines Panel by the National Institute of Health, has taken a position against the use of TCZ [68].
+This RCT is the first global, randomized, double-blind, placebo-controlled phase III trial investigating TCZ in hospitalized patients with severe COVID-19, but it failed to demonstrate improvement in clinical status as the primary endpoint, or several key secondary outcomes such as 4-week mortality [69].

-In the current emergency, while waiting for additional data from ongoing RCTs, most institutions and physicians worldwide are still tackling COVID-19 based only on real-world reported data.
-Our study aimed to summarize the updated results from available observational studies on the effect of TCZ on clinical outcomes in hospitalized patients with COVID-19.
+In the current emergency, while waiting for additional data from RCTs, the fact that most institutions and physicians worldwide are still tackling COVID-19 based only on realworld reported data, prompted us the present review.
+Our aim was to summarize the updated results from available observational studies on the effect of TCZ on clinical outcomes in hospitalized patients with COVID-19.

-METHODS
+102 METHODS

-This report describes the results of a systematic review and meta-analysis following the guidance of the Preferred Reporting Items for Systematic Reviews and Meta-analyses (PRISMA) statement (70).
-The protocol was published in the National Institute for Health Research international register of systematic reviews (PROSPERO); registration number CRD42020204934.
-A clinical question under the PICO framework format (Population-Intervention-Comparison-Outcome) was created (Appendix Table 1).
+104 This systematic review and meta-analysis followed the guidance of the Preferred 105 Reporting Items for Systematic Reviews and Meta-analyses (PRISMA) statement [70].
+The protocol was published in the National Institute for Health Research international 106 107 register of systematic reviews (PROSPERO); registration number CRD42020204934.
+A clinical question under the PICO framework format (Population-Intervention-108 Comparison-Outcome) was created (Table 1).
+109

-Data Sources and Searches
+111 Data Sources and Searches